belakm/0x0.icu.tabularium/README.md

 # Usage

+0. alias git as `alias git="docker run -ti --rm -v $(pwd):/git bwits/docker-git-alpine"`

-0. clone to RancherOS
+1. clone repo to your to RancherOS

-1. create a secrets file in the root and fill in the fields from secrets_example file
+2. create a secrets file in the root and fill in the fields from secrets_example file

-2. spin it up in rancher-compose with `$ rancher-compose --env-file secrets up -d`
+3. spin it up in rancher-compose with `$ rancher-compose --env-file secrets up -d`